seriousm4x/wubbl0rz-archiv/Readme.md

 ## 🚪 Reverse Proxy

 The Django app won't serve static and media files.
 A reverse proxy is needed.
 The easiest way is to use caddy.
-Here is an example config.
-Change the root path to the same as WEB_MEDIA in the `docker-compose.yml`.
+Paste the following into a file called `Caddyfile`.
+Change the root path to the parent directory of media and static files from `docker-compose.yml` (/path/to/).
 Then run `caddy run` from the same directory.

 ```
 :8001 {
-  root * /path/to/media/
+  root * /path/to/
   @notStatic {
     not path /static/* /media/*
   }